kushjain/Min-Conflicts/README.md

 * Code can get stuck in Local minima and return sub-optimal (or wrong) solution for now.
 * Instead of random initialization, greedy initialization may work better
-* Still have to completely define problems.
+* In Sudoku, visualize() might break depending on OS.
+Will revert to simple visualize